Visiting Korea in September | Weather, Best Festivals and What to Pack [2023]

 Korea in September | Typhoons

 Typhoon season in South Korea is from July to September.
-At this time last year, Typhoon Hinnamnor was barreling towards Jeju Island.
+At this time a few years ago, Typhoon Hinnamnor was barreling towards Jeju Island.
 It was at Korea’s highest typhoon rating, with a maximum wind speed of 55-m per second – strong enough to collapse a building.

 Maemiseong Fortress was built to protect the land, after Typhoon Maemi hit Korea (the last super strong typhoon).